publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schIII/ptII/m__us_usc_t8_s1431.md

     (b) __Adoption__

-         Subsection (a) of this section shall apply to a child adopted by a United States citizen parent if the child satisfies the requirements applicable to adopted children under [section 1101(b)(1) of this title][/us/usc/t8/s1101/b/1].
+         Subsection (a) shall apply to a child adopted by a United States citizen parent if the child satisfies the requirements applicable to adopted children under [section 1101(b)(1) of this title][/us/usc/t8/s1101/b/1].

     (c) __Name and birth date__